Light writing

-Light writing is an emerging form of stop motion animation wherein still images captured using the technique known as light painting or light drawing are put in sequence thereby creating the optical illusion of movement for the viewer.
+Light writing is a form of stop motion animation wherein still images captured using the technique known as light painting or light drawing are put in sequence thereby creating the optical illusion of movement for the viewer.

 Technique

 By sequencing stills taken with 4–30 second exposure as lights are moved in and through the frame this effect creates the optical illusion that the light is moving.
 Pans, tilts, and most other motion camera techniques can be applied with standard stop motion approaches.
 The most common technique is to capture multiple second exposures of light moving from one point to another in the frame.
 As the sequence is built the beginning and ending points of the lights motion can be moved along a given path.
 When the pictures are put in sequence the light seems to move with classic stop motion.
 Most commonly, all of the work is done in camera at practical (real world, not a studio) locations.
 The stills can be taken with a digital camera or film camera.

 Light writing is most akin to another form of stop motion animation known as direct manipulation animation.
 The technique is also reminiscent of the slitscan process already used in the 1960s.